Malnutrition and Catch-Up Growth during Childhood and Puberty

 Results

 Eighty-five malnourished children of median age 16.5 months were included in the study.
-The median thymus area was significantly smaller in the malnourished than the healthy children (< 0.001); in 27% of the malnourished children, the thymus was undetectable on ultrasound at admission.
+The median thymus area was significantly smaller in the malnourished than the healthy children (p < 0.001); in 27% of the malnourished children, the thymus was undetectable on ultrasound at admission.
 There was a significant correlation of thymus area with WAZ and mid-upper-arm-circumference as well as with levels of serum hemoglobin and plasma phosphate.
 Thymus area was negatively associated with illness severity (as assessed by caretakers) and elevated inflammatory markers.
-After 8 weeks of nutritional rehabilitation, the thymus area increased dramatically (< 0.001), in accordance with an increase in mid-upper-arm-circumference.
+After 8 weeks of nutritional rehabilitation, the thymus area increased dramatically (p < 0.001), in accordance with an increase in mid-upper-arm-circumference.
 There was a lesser increase in thymus area in children in whom the F-75 formula was partially replaced with rice porridge during their hospital stay.

 Conclusions